 Another timeless day dawns at Pambula, a name derived from the Yuin Aboriginal word meaning "Two Waters".

-At the southern end of the main street, Panboola Wetlands offers a tranquil nature experience that is popular for birdwatching and photography.
+At the southern end of the main street, tranquil Panboola Wetlands based on the grounds of the old Pambula racetrack, offers a delightful, paved stroll popular for bird watching and photography.

 Pambula Lake is home to one of the coast's oyster faming communities.
 The clean, clear waters of the lake produce some of the country's finest Sydney Rock Oysters owing to the combination of fresh water moving down the Pambula and Yowaka Rivers, and the tidal exchange from the Pacific Ocean.
 On the shores of the pristine lake you can see how this important local industry works and take some tasty morsels home with you.